The Masters Review Novel Workshop

 Participants will receive:

-• an editorial letter with specific suggestions and developmental analysis that will help elevate their novel to the next level;
+• three to five pages of editorial feedback with specific suggestions and developmental analysis that will help elevate their novel to the next level;

 • an opportunity to join a curated writing group with other participants;